-Since Mono Next and subsidiaries realize the importance of developing business sustainably, policies and operational framework for sustainable development are determined to cover the business growth, the importance of environment that might be affected from operating businesses directly or indirectly.
+Mono Next PCL and its subsidiaries commit to the sustainable organizational development with the awareness of economic growth of organization along with social and environmental.
 The organization management consistent to the good governance is also applied, as well as generating long-term value for all stakeholders, these plans and strategies have been updated to the current situation by adopting the concept of sustainable development (Environmental, Social, Governance: ESG) which comprises of 3 crucial dimensions; corporate governance, social, and environmental.
-UN's Sustainable Development Goals-SDGs 17 is also adopted.
+UN's Sustainable Development Goals-SDGs 17 is also adopted and applied to the operation strategy of MONO NEXT CARE.